 Elevation: 10,327 ft

-Climbing and access information for this peak is found on page 296.
+Climbing and access information for this peak is on Page 296 of the book.

-McNutt Peak/Peak 10327 is the northernmost Lemhi summit to climb above 10,000 feet.
-There is good access to this peak and four other Lemhi 10ers via the Bear Valley Lakes Trail, (A)(10.2)(a).
+McNutt Peak/Peak 10327 is the northernmost Lemhi Range summit of at least 10,000 feet in height.
+There is good access to this peak and 4 other Lemhi 10ers via the Bear Valley Lakes Trail [(A)(10.2)(a) on Page 316].
 Livingston Douglas has provided an alternative and more detailed route description than the one found in the book.
+USGS Lem Peak

 South Ridge Route, Class 2+ by Livingston Douglas

-I climbed McNutt Peak on 7/21/17.
-I used the Bear Valley Lakes Trail to the northernmost Bear Valley Lake.
+I hike up the Bear Valley Lakes Trail to the northernmost Bear Valley Lake.
 However, my ascent differs from the standard “climb north from the upper lake to the summit ridge.”
 The standard climb requires scrambling to get to the summit ridge and actually puts you on the east spur of the summit’s South Ridge.
 Instead, from the highest lake, continue along and up a trail that switchbacks steeply to the west and ends on the ridge saddle at 9,820 feet, directly south of McNutt Peak.